zhudavi2/SP2-HDM/README.txt

 - The number of military units that an AI country builds or buys now depends on how high the country's revenue is.

 UI changes:
 - When creating a new covert cell, the default rank setting is Elite instead of Recruit.
+(Removed in V2.)
 - Experimental feature: It's possible to create 10 covert cells at a time.
 In the cell name field, type a dash ('-') followed by a whole number; this will create 10 cells, named in sequence according to the whole number that you specified.
 For example, if you type "-21" into the name field and confirm, you will create 10 cells, named "21", "22", "23", ..., "30".

 Fixes to existing SP2 issues: